clamsproject/aapb-annotations/scene-recognition/readme.md

                 * Specifically, the annotator ran a SWT model (`20240409-093229.convnext_tiny.kfold_012` model from v4.4) with 500ms sample rate, then re-annotated some images under certain circumstances - 1) top softmax score is too low, 2) sandwiched between different labels.
 The reason why an image is picked is left in the "note" column.
                 * For some part of this batch, specifically "peabody award" sub-collection, is annotated in two passes, and the images annotated in [the second pass](https://github.com/clamsproject/app-swt-detection/issues/116#issuecomment-2408144544) don't have "note" values.
                 * raw annotations are stored in [240814-aapb-collaboration-27-e](240814-aapb-collaboration-27-e)
+            * [`aapb-collaboration-27-f`](241016-aapb-collaboration-27-f) is a collection of confirmed "slate" images from non-overlapping 1118 videos.
+                * raw annotations are stored in [241016-aapb-collaboration-27-f](241016-aapb-collaboration-27-f)
     * Other version control information - none